Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning

-Our approach achieves search efficiency by deferring the bounds of Multi-Bound Tree Search (MBTS), as mentioned in Section \ref{MBTS}.
-This is necessary given the increased need for nonlinear optimizer calls due to multiple plans generated to satisfy the sub-goals.
-It prioritizes $P_{\textrm{seq}}$ for optimizing mode-switch sequences (e.g., changing from free space movement to object grasping) and defers $P_{\textrm{path}}$, the complete problem (i.e., considering kinematics, dynamics, and including obstacle and collision checks), until its full realization.
-While this does not add novelty, it is essential.
-In the original LGP formulation (Equation \ref{lgp}), these bounds are solved sequentially for a single joint optimization problem, meaning a solution to the lower bounds needs to be found before proceeding to a higher bound.
-However, in our approach, we introduce auxiliary object-dependent sub-goals formulated as separate plans.
+Solving these sub-problems sequentially with full geometric validation is computationally prohibitive due to the high cost of non-linear optimization.
+To ensure tractability, we utilize the bound-deferral strategy of Multi-Bound Tree Search (MBTS).
+We prioritize $P_{\textrm{seq}}$ for optimizing mode-switch sequences (e.g., changing from free space movement to object grasping) and defer $P_{\textrm{path}}$, the complete problem (i.e., considering kinematics, dynamics, and including obstacle and collision checks), until its full realization.
 Given this abundance, we avoid solving joint motion separately multiple times and instead utilize the found mode-switch sequences for solving a complete motion plan.
-The adaptation of sub-problems and deferring in MBTS necessitates modifications to the existing LGP formulation.
+This necessitates modifications to the existing LGP formulation to support segmented optimization, which we term \textbf{Mini-LGP}:

-Here, we provide the details of our strategy called Mini-LGP, as formulated in Equation \ref{mini_lgp}.
 The environment offers $m$ distinct auxiliary objects that can share responsibility with the robot.
 Consequently, the problem can be segmented into a set of sub-problems $\Psi$, where $|\Psi|=2m$.
 Of these, $m$ are dedicated to fulfilling the necessary conditions for using these objects (e.g., filling the pitcher, moving objects onto a tray), while the remaining $m$ focus on executing shared responsibilities.
 Each sub-problem is defined and optimized jointly through Mini-LGPs over a problem-specific space.
 The initial configuration $\bar{x}(0)$ represents the starting state for the first sub-problem or the terminal state from the preceding sub-problem.
 The set of available actions, $A_\psi$, and the set of sub-goal states, $S_{\text{goal}}(g_\psi)$, are specific to each sub-problem (e.g., the robot cannot fill the glasses using a tray).